bveldhuyzen/XGREPLIST/README.md

 # XGREPLIST

 NOTE: Use at your own discretion.
-If banned from chatGPT for violating policy it is your own fault.
+If banned from chatGPT (and/or others) for violating policy, then it is probably your own fault.

 XGREPLIST is a non-invasive non-surveiling XKEYSCORE simulator that runs in chatGPT (and probably others) by prompting the AI to alter behaviour and become a search and analytical tool in the form of a terminal.